 The town is also a popular tourist attraction so it´s full of cosy restaurants, hotels and bavarian good spirits.

 Fee for the course is 520€

-Please contact Andreas Bennetzen for more information by writing an email to email@example.com
+You can also contact Andreas Bennetzen for more information and registration by writing an email to email@example.com

 Testimonials from participants